custom-cards/flex-table-card/docs/example-cfg-footers.md

 ### Cells included in summary

 Only cells with values that can be interpreted as numbers will be included in the summary when using `sum`, `average`, `max`, or `min`.
-The number can have leading and trailing spaces, and any number of trailing non-numeric characters, but only _one_ leading non-numberic character, such as a currency sign.
+The number can have leading and trailing spaces, and any number of trailing non-numeric characters, but only the column `prefix` plus _one_ leading non-numberic character, such as a currency sign.
 Otherwise it will be ignored.

 ### Formatting values